devravinder/learn-docker-k8/lession5_k8/k8/lession_2/1_info.md

 - Acess the app:-
-  - `kubectl port-forward svc/basic-app-service 3000:3000`  # if we are uding load balancer ( type: LoadBalancer )
+  - `kubectl port-forward svc/basic-app-service 3000:3000`  # if we are using load balancer ( type: LoadBalancer )
   - visit `http://localhost:3000/`

   - Note:-